Tag: money saving tips

 Frugal alternative: Zilker Boats BOGO Deal ($21/2 hours)

-Explore Lady Bird Lake on a kayak or paddleboard and take in the downtown skyline, as well as the beauty of Zilker Park, for half the price (on weekdays).
+Explore Lady Bird Lake on a kayak or paddleboard.
+Take in the downtown skyline and the beauty of Zilker Park for half the price (on weekdays).
 Coupon is on the site linked above.

 Hot Spot: Bob Bolluck State History Museum ($13/adult, $9/child)